Dellino Family Law Group

 • Real estate holdings

-Thinking About Divorce?
-Here are Things You Can Do Now
+Here are Things You Can Do Now if You Are Thinking About Divorce

-If you believe divorce is possible, you can take early steps to prepare.
+If you believe divorce is the right next step for you, or you are anticipating your spouse serving you with divorce papers, you can take early steps to prepare.
 This does not mean you must rush to file.
-Instead, it means protecting your future by:
+Instead, it means protecting your future by following some key divorce planning tips:

 • Learning about your finances: Know your income, debts, and what you and your spouse own.